-Choosing the correct light spectrum is one of the 3 main basics of plant lighting.
+Choosing the correct light spectrum is one of the 3 basics of plant lighting.
 Sunlight and various other types of light that we see is actually made up of several different colors.
 For indoor gardens, it’s important to provide the proper spectrum during the right stage for best growth.

 Don’t worry, I’m all about hydroponic gardening made EASY, so we will keep things simple.